Learn the difference between old and new jadeite, how to identify valuable vintage pieces and how to find more affordable reproduction pieces.

 Pin the image above to your Pinterest account to bookmark this post and refer back to it in the future.

-With at least 8 inches of snow on the ground, I thought it was an opportune time to talk about something green.
 One of my favorite items to collect – both old and new – is jadeite.
 Its milk glass in a minty green color is so appealing and timeless.
 It’s also a color that reminds me of spring.
+It’s also fun to use this vintage collectible around the holidays – especially when paired with the color red.

 I am by no means an expert on jadeite.
 There are plenty of people who know more than me.
-However, I do have some knowledge of the history, makers, patterns and uses of this collectible and I thought you would find this information useful.
+However, I do have some knowledge of the history, makers, patterns and uses of this collectible.
+I thought you would find this information useful.

 Old and New

 So let me start by pointing out the obvious.
 While there are many vintage pieces of jadeite available, there are some more recent reproductions.
 I think both are beautiful and functional.
-While I sell vintage jadeite, I personally collect newer jadeite pieces because I can use them on a daily basis and not worry if they get broken or damaged.
+While I sell vintage jadeite, I personally collect both vintage and newer jadeite pieces.
+The reproduction jadeite can be used on a daily basis and I don’t need to worry if they get broken or damaged.
+However, the vintage jadeite glassware is beautiful to collect and display.
+It’s also always fun trying to find pieces to add to my collection.

 Let’s first talk about old or “vintage” jadeite.
 There are a number of well known names that produced this vintage collectible: